-By Ainsley Chapman, Director of Outreach
+By Ainsley Chapman, Contributor

 “I loved learning about The Stewpot.
 I was amazed that they had such a large range of programs to offer and different ways to volunteer.
 Of course, I zeroed in on the art program since I own and teach several art classes myself.
 Art is so much more than being creative, it is a great form of therapy.
 I am looking forward to being able to donate art supplies to their program and a free art journaling class.”

-– Carolyn Ross, Social Detox Alumna
+– Carolyn Ross, First Step Alumna

-This holiday season, we’re spotlighting The Stewpot, a Community Partner that is making a difference in the lives of countless individuals and families who are experiencing, and at-risk of, homelessness.
+We’re spotlighting The Stewpot, a Community Partner that is making a difference in the lives of countless individuals and families who are experiencing, and at-risk of, homelessness.

 As we’re all about to face a holiday season like we have never seen before, let’s take time to support others in our community who could truly use our help.
 If you’re looking for a safe way to give back, consider virtually volunteering at The Stewpot.
-You can find a list of all their virtual activities here: https://thestewpot.org/virtualvolunteering
+You can find a list of all their virtual activities here: thestewpot.org/virtualvolunteering

 Helping Alcoholic Women Who Are At-Risk and Homeless, Together

-Did you know, there are an estimated 38% of homeless individuals struggling with alcohol dependence – three times the national estimate of 12.5%, or one in eight adults – and 26% of women admitted to our Social Detox program without a place to live?
+Did you know, there are an estimated 38% of homeless individuals struggling with alcohol dependence – three times the national estimate of 12.5%, or one in eight adults – and 26% of women admitted to our First Step program without a place to live?
 There is no question that women who are homeless or at-risk are also struggling with alcoholism.
 Knowing this, especially now with the increased need for housing and recovery services during the pandemic, it’s imperative that we have established relationships with nonprofits like The Stewpot.
 Not only does this relationship allow us to reach alcoholic women who are facing homelessness, it provides service opportunities for women in recovery, and it also allows us to connect women in our programs to valuable resources – everything from meal services to identification documentation, and beyond.

 When I was first introduced to The Stewpot, I knew that they served hot meals to the homeless.
 But what I didn’t realize is the multitude of programs they provide to help individuals and families with medical, financial, and even creative needs.
 By far my favorite thing I learned about The Stewpot was their Art Program.
 Adrienne, who gave me a tour of the facility, walked me upstairs and I was blown away to see a hallway full of beautiful artwork.
 A few people were in the studios working away.
 It was inspiring to see the hope and talent exhibited by these individuals.